Medusas71/Sailing-In-Space/TESTING.md

 ![5-fan-goals](./testing-images/user-stories/5-fan-goals-bookings-gigs-page.jpg)

 6. As a fan, I would like to read the lyrics whilst listening to their songs:
     * This is achieved by clicking "The Music" navigation link in the fixed header at the top of every page.
 On the page you can click "Play" next to a song and Spotify opens in a new tab.
-You can press play and then go back to the website and click "Lyrics" next to the song.
+You can press play on Spotify and then go back to the website and click "Lyrics" next to the song.
 The lyrics display in a modal.
     <p>&nbsp;</p>
 ![6-fan-goals](./testing-images/user-stories/6-fan-goals-lyrics.jpg)